marklogic/marklogic-python-client/docs/managing-documents/searching.md

 Please see [the application developer's guide](https://docs.marklogic.com/guide/rest-dev/search#id_49329) for more information on searching documents.

+## Returning the original HTTP response

+The `client.documents.search` method also accepts a `return_response` argument.
+When that argument is set to `True`, the original response is returned.
+This can be useful for custom processing of the response or debugging requests.

 ## Error handling

 If the `client.documents.read` method receives an HTTP response with a status code of 200, then the client will return